Frequently Asked Questions

 Do you kiln dry your wood?

-Yes, we kiln dry our 1" thick material.
-We do not, however, typically kiln dry 2" and thicker reclaimed wood.
+Yes, we kiln dry our 1" and 2" thick material.
+We also kiln dry our slabs.
+We do not, however, typically kiln dry our timbers.
 Kiln drying is available for an additional charge.
 Contact us for details.

 Where do you get your barn wood?

-We source barn wood from various suppliers in the Midwest, including Kentucky, Tennesee and Georgia.
+We source our reclaimed wood from suppliers across the Midwest, including Kentucky, Tennesee and Ohio.

 What's the difference between "nominal" and "net" lumber dimensions?